ocodista/trampar-de-casa/apps/router/README.md

    - Redirects to the role URL and increments view count
    - Returns view count in `X-View-Count` header

-2. `GET /api/roles`
-   - Returns all roles with their IDs, URLs, and view counts

 ## Setup

 1. Set the following environment variables: